kwaroran/character-card-spec-v3/concepts.md

 Decorators are made for core users to make advanced prompts, without needing to make a new field for, it which makes newcomers confused, by making raw input for the decorators, without needing to make a UI for every single decorator.

+If the decorators is conditional decorators (like make active after a N turn), to make the lorebook entry active, the application should check the all condition to make the lorebook entry active (AND).

 ```
 @@depth 5
 @@ignore_on_max_context